Skip to main content

 • Support improvement efforts

-• Ensure health care reflects what matters to them
+• Work to have health care reflect what matters to them

 Who are Patient Partners?

-Patient partners are British Columbians passionate about health care and who want to share their experiences to improve health services for everyone.
-They are patients, families and caregivers who:
+Patient partners are people who live in British Columbia that are passionate about health care and who want to share their experiences to improve health services for everyone.
+They are patients, family members and caregivers who:

 • Have been involved with BC health care